DinMo

 In the early 2000s, businesses started using Data Management Platforms (DMPs) to collect customer data for online advertising.
 These platforms primarily rely on third-party cookies to gather information about unknown audiences (those not yet customers of the brand).
 Unfortunately, they are not effective in managing known data (from existing customers) or storing data over extended periods.

-• Management of third-party data only ;
+• Only manages third-party data

-• No 360° view of a customer ;
+• No 360° view of the customer

-• Focus solely on advertising
+• Focuses solely on advertising

 CRM vs CDP vs DMP